Jonathan Richman: Jonathan Richman and the Modern Lovers

-In the United Kingdom, Richman was recognised as a progenitor of the punk rock scene, and several of his singles became hits.
+In the United Kingdom, Richman was recognized as a progenitor of the punk rock scene, and several of his singles became hits.
 "Roadrunner" reached number 11 in the UK Singles Chart, and its follow-up, the instrumental "Egyptian Reggae", made number 5 in late 1977.
 "Egyptian Reggae" was a version of Jamaican musician Earl Zero's reggae song None Shall Escape the Judgement; Zero was credited as co-writer on Richman's later versions of the track.

 Back in Your Life was released in 1979 under the "Jonathan Richman and the Modern Lovers" moniker, but only about half the disc featured a backup band.
 The balance of the album was Richman playing solo.
 Following this version of The Modern Lovers' final breakup, Richman went on sabbatical for a few years, staying in Appleton, Maine, and playing at local bars in Belfast, Maine.

 By 1981, Richman was recording and touring once again with various combinations of musicians under the band name Jonathan Richman and the Modern Lovers.
 The touring band was as large as five backup musicians during parts of 1981, when the group had bassist Curly Keranen once again, along with drummer Michael Guardabascio, keyboard player Ken Forfia, vocalist and guitarist Ellie Marshall, and vocalist Beth Harrington for a gig at New York's Bottom Line.
 This expanded Modern Lovers group would go on to record much of the music on the Jonathan Sings (1983), Rockin' & Romance (1985), and It's Time For (1986) albums.

 From 1981 to 1984, Richman most often played live in a trio with Keranen and Marshall.
 In 1985, the group was reconfigured, and consisted of bassist Asa Brebner and drummer Andy Paley.
 From 1986 to 1988, most of Richman's concerts were played with guitarist Brennan Totten and drummer Johnny Avila.
 Signing with Rounder Records in 1987, Richman recorded his final album using the "Modern Lovers" group name (Modern Lovers 88).
 After this, the "Modern Lovers" moniker was retired.